4190978514 - The Custer's; Gen. G.A. Custer; Libbie Custer; Lt. Tom Custer (NARA-4190978514)

 After becoming an officer, like his brother, he quickly began to be promoted.
 Despite being only 20 years old and without the background of West Point, by the end of the war Thomas reached the rank of Lieutenant Colonel.

 What truly distinguished Thomas from George and indeed all other soldiers was what happened on April 3rd and April 6th, 1865.
 On the 3rd he was involved in a battle at Namozine Church.
 During the engagement Tom’s horse was shot from under him as he led the Second Brigade.
 He continued to fight, capturing the Confederate flag along with a dozen prisoners including several officers.
 Three days later at the battle of Sayler’s Creek, he was leading another group of men to clear the enemy.
 Previous attempts had failed but Tom charged into battle.
 Having broken through the first line he raced to a second line of defense.
 As he went to capture another enemy flag, he was shot in the face.
 Managing to stay on his horse, he grasped the flag.
 His own pistol fired, wounding him in the chest near his heart.
 He managed to return, with the flag, to the Union lines.

-Following the war Tom remained in the Army.
-George and Tom were joined by their brother, Boston, who became a civilian guide.
-All three brothers, along with a nephew were killed June 25th 1876 at the Battle of Little Big Horn, Montana.
+For each of his actions he was awarded the Medal of Honor.
+Thomas is the first person in history to receive such an honor twice.
+Following the war he remained in the Army.
+George and Tom were joined by Boston who became a civilian guide.
+All three brothers, along with a nephew were killed June 25th 1876 at Little Big Horn.